pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_enterprise_get-state.md

 ### Options

 ```
+      --enterprise   Activate auth on the active enterprise context
   -h, --help         help for get-state
 ```

 ### Options inherited from parent commands